kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Continued with Closures and `this` section of Adv Dev Bootcamp.
 Never an easy topic to understand.
 Also started following this tutorial to make a 2D RPG Game in React.
 It got fun when we started dealing with using the Sprite and Sprite movements.

 **Link to work:**

+### Day 87: 29th January Tuesday, 2019

+**Today's Progress:** API Project

+**Thoughts:** Tried implementing the collaboration project with SALTx by using Web Components instead of React.
+Was planning to render multiple instances of the same template, so might as well right?
+But it isn't as easy as it seems.

+**Link to work:**

+### Missed A Day : 30th January Wednesday, 2019

+### Day 88: 31st January Thursday, 2019

+**Today's Progress:** Adv Dev Bootcamp

+**Thoughts:** Finished the rest of Closures and `this` keyword section of the Adv Dev Bootcamp.
+Have no idea what I'm doing w the challenges of `call` `bind` and `apply`.
+Need to revisit this section again for further revision.

+**Link to work:**

+### Day 89: 1st February Friday, 2019

+**Today's Progress:** API Project, Dungeon Crawler

+**Thoughts:** Doing the API Project reminded me of my basics.
+Used a loop to append HTML, with string interpolated JS values of the fetched content.
+No Web Component/React needed to render multiple instances of Div blocks!

+Dungeon Crawler tutorial got me confused over bug solving.
+Missed some code in the video and had to scroll front and back to find out what I missed.
+Happy with the progress so far, was able to understand the reasons for implementing `connect` for `mapStateToProps` and other processes.

+One day I'll be able to do it myself, without following a tutorial.

+**Link to work:**